ircdocs/modern-irc/_includes/modern-appendix.md

 Sent as a reply to the {% message INFO %} command, this numeric returns human-readable information describing the server: e.g. its version, list of authors and contributors, and any other miscellaneous information which may be considered to be relevant.

+{% numericheader RPL_MOTD %}

+      "<client> :<line of the motd>"

+When sending the {% message Message of the Day %} to the client, servers reply with each line of the `MOTD` as this numeric. `MOTD` lines MAY be wrapped to 80 characters by the server.

 {% numericheader RPL_ENDOFINFO %}

       "<client> :End of INFO list"